Literacy at Christ Church

 At Christ Church we use a whole-text approach to teaching literacy which is then linked to a curriculum topic.
 We use the New Curriculum to plan and design exciting and imaginative opportunities for learning.

 There are two statutory appendices in the New Curriculum on Spelling and on Vocabulary, Grammar and Punctuation.
-Spellings are taught weekly and form part of the Guided Reading carousel of activities.
-Spellings are sent home in children’s spelling journal for them to learn and at the end of the week there is a weekly spelling test.
+Spellings are taught weekly and are sent home in children’s spelling journal for them to learn.
+These are then reinforced in school.
 Grammar and punctuation is taught as part of the literacy lesson.
-Grammar and Punctuation is taught through shared and Guided Reading and writing sessions.
+Grammar and Punctuation is taught through writing and reading sessions.
 Teachers use the correct terminology expected for each Year group in classrooms and expect the children to use and understand it (bossy verbs / Imperative verbs’).